ggandor/leap.nvim/README.md

 ### Why is this method cool?

-It is **ridiculously fast**: leaping to literally anywhere on the screen rarely takes more than 4 keystrokes in total, that can be typed in one go.
-Often 3 is enough.
+It is **ridiculously fast**: not counting the trigger key, leaping to literally anywhere on the screen rarely takes more than 3 keystrokes in total, that can be typed in one go.
+Often 2 is enough.

 At the same time, it **reduces mental effort to almost zero**: